sncosmo/SNData/docs/source/index.rst

 and running quickly and to familiarize you with the general **SNData** interface.
 Additional API documentation is provided for each individual data set to highlight any (very) minor deviations a particular survey or data release may have from the rest of the package.
+In general you should:

+1. Read the installation guide (~1 minute if you know how to use ``pip``)
+2. Read the quick start guide to learn how the package works (~5 minutes)
+3. (Eventually) read the slow start guide for a better understanding of the available features and hopw they can make your life easier (~10 minutes)
+4. Refer to the API documentation for a given survey as necessary

 Available Data